 Trying to manage something as complex as medical device development by email is an enormous challenge – one that leaves a lot of room for error.
 Legacy tools for design control process automation, unfortunately, aren’t much better.
 They tend to propose a single, rigid workflow that can’t be adapted or customized to a company’s specific needs.

 Tip #2: Breakups are sad, but in some cases 100% needed.
-It’s time to leave document-based workflows behind and embrace state of the art content collaboration, or in this industry, a modern requirements management platform.
-These platforms empower users to collaborate with a number of stakeholders through the entirety of the design lifecycle process, from planning to concepting, prototyping and manufacturing.
-All this with automated documentation of item history, zero compromise on system performance, and slim to none chances of missing a crucial step because some email landed in your spam folder.
+It’s time to leave document-based workflows behind and embrace state-of-the-art content collaboration, or in this industry, a modern requirements management platform.
+These platforms empower users to collaborate with a number of stakeholders through the entirety of the design lifecycle process, from planning to conception, prototyping, and manufacturing.
+All this with automated documentation of item history, zero compromises on system performance, and slim to none chances of missing a crucial step because some email landed in your spam folder.